networknt/light-doc/content/en/service/portal/user-management/_index.md

 ### Scope

-User Management only manages user registration, email confirmation, profile update, user delete and password change.
+User Management only manages user registrations, email confirmations, profile updates, user deletes and password changes.
 The user login and logout will be managed by the light-spa-4j and light-oauth2 on light-portal for single-page applications.
 When you scale to multiple router instances, the session management will be implemented with [light-session-4j][].

 ### Workflow